grunwaldlab/krisp/README.md

 ### Downloading from github

-Alternatively, `krisp_fasta` can be installed from source utilizing the provided Makefile.
+Alternatively, `krisp_fasta` can be installed from source utilizing the Makefile in this repository.
 Simply run in the root directory:

 `make install`

-Similarly, krisp can be uninstalled by running:
+Similarly, `krisp` can be uninstalled by running:

 `make uninstall`